NelleV/IPOL/rapport/07_block_matching.rst

 The a contrario model sets a global threshold to accept patches, independent from the rest of the matches.
 Most images contains repeated patterns, like windows or doors: the a contrario model does not learn those repetition, which leads to numerous wrong patches.
-As proposed by Lowe [the sift method], another threshold can be set using the ratio between the distance of the nearest neighbor and the second nearest neighbor.
+As proposed by Lowe [1]_, another threshold can be set using the ratio between the distance of the nearest neighbor and the second nearest neighbor.

+..
+[1] "Object recognition from local scale-invariant features" Lowe, David C (1999)

 Examples and discussion
 ================================================================================